Bodmer/TFT_eSPI/.github/ISSUE_TEMPLATE/issue-template.md

 assignees: ''

 ---

+Only raise issues for problems with the library and/or provided examples.
+Post questions, comments and useful tips etc in the "Discussions" section.

 To minimise effort to resolve issues the following should be provided as a minimum:
 1. A description of the problem and the conditions that cause it to occur